-However, with the latter expected to be back in action soon and Madrid boasting a strong squad, Ancelotti does not feel the La Liga giants will need to strengthen during the January transfer window.
+However, with the latter expected to be back in action very soon, and Madrid boasting a strong squad, Ancelotti does not feel the Liga giants need to strengthen during the January transfer window.

 “We are not thinking about signing anyone," the Italian coach is quoted as saying by AS at the launch of his new book.

 “We’ve had bad luck - particularly with Khedira.
 Xabi, fortunately, just took a knock.
 But Khedira is a very important player who brings equilibrium to the side and, without him, we need to find a solution.

 "I’m sure we can sort something out in his absence, which is an significant setback for us.

 “We have a few options open to us.
 We can fill his role with another player with similar characteristics or change the system completely.

 "We just need to make sure that whatever system we employ, the players are all comfortable."